Yaweihsu0201/Face-Detection/README.md

 # Face Detection

 A Python/OpenCV face detection project that uses skin filtering, ellipse matching, eye-map detection, mouth-map detection, and geometric validation to locate faces in images.
+This codespace is based on ["Face Detection by Outline, Color, and Facial Features"](https://tdr.lib.ntu.edu.tw/jspui/handle/123456789/47860).

 ## Features